Skip to main content

 Benefits of Beta-Alanine

-• Exercise capacity — Hobson et al. (2012) meta-analysis of 15 studies found beta-alanine significantly improved exercise capacity, with the largest effects in tasks lasting 60-240 seconds
+• Exercise performance — Hobson et al. (2012, meta-analysis, 15 studies) found beta-alanine significantly improved exercise capacity with a median improvement of 2.85%

 Did you know?